-Mr. Feeney: Champions of what, Mr. Matthews?
-Of a generation whose verbal and mathmatical skills have sunk so low, when you have the highest level of technology at your fingertips?
-Gutenberg's generation thirsted for a new book every six months.
-Your generation gets a new webpage every six seconds.
+Mr. Feeny: Champions of what, Mr. Matthews?
+Of a generation whose verbal and mathematical skills have sunk so low, when you have the highest level of technology at your fingertips?
+Gutenberg's generation thirsted for a new book every six months; your generation gets a new webpage every six seconds.
 And how do you use this technology?
 To beat King Koopa.
 And save the princess.
 Shame on you.
 You deserve what you get.

 And then the bell rings.
-As the kids go to leave, he flips, tells them to "sit back down!", and solemnly declares, "For the first time, I'm walking out on you."
+As the kids go to leave, he flips and tells them to "sit down!", solemnly declares "For the first time, I choose to walk out on you," and leaves the classroom.

-Eric's speech to Dean Bolander about how he needs to go to Penbrook University, saying that he wants to live up to the potential everyone says he has & that if the college doesn't let him do that, then it's the one not living up to it's potential.
+In "Learning to Fly," Eric's speech to Dean Bolander about how he needs to go to Penbrook University, saying that he wants to live up to the potential everyone says he has and that if the college doesn't let him do that, then it's the one not living up to its potential.
 Especially when it turns out that it convinced her to grant him admission to the school.
 The studio audience outright cheered at that point.

-Really, the entire arc Eric goes through in Seasons 3 & 4 - He doesn't put the work in during in High School & finds himself rushing to get his grades high enough to get accepted into college, only to fail for that exact reason.
-Come Season 4, and after struggling with adjusting to life after high school, he then makes the effort to get into college & that speech is the culmination of the arc, and the pay-off to Eric being crushed when he reads his rejection letter the prior season.
+Really, the entire arc Eric goes through in Seasons 3 and 4.
+He doesn't put the work in during in high school, and finds himself rushing to get his grades high enough to get accepted into college, only to fail for that exact reason.
+Come Season 4, and after struggling with adjusting to life after high school, he then makes the effort to get into college, and that speech is the culmination of the arc and the pay-off to Eric being crushed when he reads his rejection letter the prior season.

-Eric hijacking an extremely glitzy wedding (said to be the social event of the year) from a disposable diaper mogul for Cory and Topanga.
+In "It's About Time," Eric hijacks an extremely glitzy wedding (said to be the social event of the year) from a disposable diaper mogul for Cory and Topanga.

 When Griffin arrives at John Adams High, he proceeds to immediately get dates with several of the hottest girls in school within minutes.
-Later, after rebuffing Frankie & Joey's offer of being his lackies as he has no need for them, he's confronted by several angry members of the football team.
-After Griffin's challenged to step outside, Frankie & Joey step up and say they would love to go outside & talk.
-When the jock states it's between him & Griffin, Frankie gets the absolutely badass line "No. We're between you & him."
+Later, after rebuffing Frankie and Joey's offer of being his lackies as he has no need for them, he's confronted by several angry members of the football team.
+After Griffin is challenged to step outside, Frankie and Joey step up and say they would love to go outside and talk.
+When the jock states it's between him and Griffin, Frankie gets the absolutely badass line "No. We're between you and him."

-Cory, Topanga and Shawn go to the school to stop vandals from trashing the school.
-They assume Shawn's there to join them.
-When they hand him the spray paint, Shawn knocks it out of the guy's hand, quotes the First Amendment (he accidentally read the chapter), and credits Feeny as the reason he's not with the rest of them..
+Cory, Topanga, and Shawn go to the school to stop vandals from trashing the school.
+They assume Shawn's there to join them, but when the vandals hand him the spray paint, Shawn knocks it out of the guy's hand, quotes the First Amendment (he accidentally read the chapter), and credits Feeny as the reason he's not with the rest of them.

-Portraying the inter-racial relationship between Shawn & Angela as no different than any other relationship, with not a single mention of it being such a relationship.
+The show portraying the interracial relationship between Shawn and Angela as no different than any other relationship, with not a single mention of it being such a relationship.